 And, before you sign that contract, hire a contract review specialist.
 That’s the only way to ensure that you’re being compensated fairly for the critical care you provide and the intensive work you perform.

-As stated, regardless of your specialty or area of medical expertise, there are four things that all physicians need to do in order to protect their assets and build wealth:
+And remember, there are four things that all physicians need to do in order to protect their assets and build wealth:

 - You need to have a sound retirement plan.